 You are bound to have crayons, paper, play dough and maybe even an art set in your home or classroom?
 Of course you do!
 You have little learners who are eager to learn!
 With these supplies, they create so many fantastic pieces.
 However, are you truly teaching art to your child?

-The answer, in my opinion, is yes and no. Providing your learners with materials they need to express themselves creatively allows them to explore the world of art.
+The answer, in my opinion, is yes and no. When you provide your learners with materials that help the express themselves, creatively allows them to explore the world of art.
 But, there is much more to art than just a few cute crafts you can find on Pinterest.

 Provide the Materials They Need

-If you are teaching your learners to read, you probably wouldn’t just hand them a book and tell them to read the pictures.
-Sure, that is a great place to start learning to read independently.
-However,your learners will need to be introduced to new skills, like phonics, sight words, and reading strategies.
+If you are teaching your learners to read, you probably wouldn’t just hand them a book.
+You wouldn’t expect them to read it.
+Sure, that is a great strategy to teach independent reading.
+However, your learners will need to be introduced to new skills.
+Phonics, reading strategies and sounding words out don’t just happen overnight.
 Also, they need to develop these skills in order to become a successful reader.

 The same applies to teaching art.
-You can provide your child with the materials they need and give them ideas of what to create, but they still need to be introduced to skills,.
-For example, like different techniques, vocabulary and art history to develop a true knowledge of art.
+You can provide your child with the materials they need.
+Give them ideas of what to create, but they still need to be introduced to skills,.
+For example, introduce different techniques and vocabulary.
+Also, they will learn the true knowledge of art through Art History.

 Who Is the Best Fit?